What Is Life Coaching?

 How to Become a Life Coach

-"Certification and training programs are actually really valuable in terms of [learning] how we approach a client and the types of questions we ask," Fisher says.
+Dr. Fisher emphasizes the importance of formal training and the authority that certification carries.
+"Certification and training programs are actually really valuable in terms of [learning] how we approach a client and the types of questions we ask," she says.
 "And it helps us to set a framework for how we approach whatever it is we're specializing in."

 Who should see a life coach?